ItsAhmad/snake-client/README.md

 # Snake Client Project

-Snake game is a very popular video game.
-It is a video game concept where the player maneuvers a dot and grows it by ‘eating’ pieces of food.
-As it moves and eats, it grows and the growing snake becomes an obstacle to smooth maneuvers.
-The goal is to grow it to become as big as possible without bumping into the side walls, or bumping into itself, upon which it dies.
+Snake is a popular video game that I discovered on my cousin's Nokia phone in 2008.
+Since its creation in 1997, it has taken on multiple forms.

-This is simply a multiplayer take on the genre.
+This is a barebones version of the game, with some multiplayer features added.

-Before you can run this client, you will need to be running the server side which you can download and install from here.
+Before you can run this client, you will need to be running the server side which you can download and install from [here.](https://github.com/lighthouse-labs/snek-multiplayer)

+## Credits

-This project takes credit from the work of Tania Rascia.
+This project takes credit from the work of Tania Rascia, which can be found [here](https://github.com/taniarascia/snek).

 ## Getting Started